 - Camerawork by Gina Dabrowski & Deborah Castillo

-Disintegration (2) was a live performance at Catherine Clark Gallery in conversation with artist Kambui Olujimi’s sculpture Just Because We’re Magic Doesn’t Mean We Aren’t Real, in his show What Endures, which investigated the gesture of dance as a symbol of persistence and resilience amidst the economic downturn and global social upheaval.
+Disintegration (2) was a live performance at Catharine Clark Gallery in conversation with artist Kambui Olujimi’s sculpture Just Because We’re Magic Doesn’t Mean We Aren’t Real, in his show What Endures, which investigated the gesture of dance as a symbol of persistence and resilience amidst the economic downturn and global social upheaval.